CQC Statement of Purpose

 Patient Reference Group

 The surgery has a Patient Reference Group (PRG) which is a group of patients who have an interest in healthcare and the local community, with whom we can liaise from time to time to help give us a patient’s viewpoint as primary care develops in the future.
-The members will act as a ‘virtual’ group allowing us to contact them by email, which is both a quick and convenient way for them to provide their thoughts, views and feedback.
+The members will act as a ‘virtual’ group allowing us to contact them by email, which is both a quick and convenient way for the group to provide their thoughts, views and feedback.

 Comments, Suggestions & Complaints

-We welcome comments and suggestions on the service we provide and have a protocol for dealing with any complaints.
+We welcome comments and suggestions on the services we provide and have a protocol for dealing with any complaints.
 We conduct patient surveys through the Friends and Family Test Questionnaire which can be completed online, in paper format or by text, and also through the Lakenham Patient Reference Group.
 The Friends and Family Test gives patients the ability to provide feedback on the care and service they have received and whether they would be likely to recommend the practice to others.
 Patients are encouraged to participate, providing an opportunity for them to comment and feedback on the services provided and to help shape the service we can provide in the future.
 Results are published on the website along with comments from the Patient Reference Group.

 We follow the NHS Complaints Procedures and details are published on the website and within the surgery.